klion-2/TASLoc/README.md

 ```

 The main data can be found in *.mat* file,
-- 1 - 256 column show (256 subcarrier) amplitudes or phases.
+- data: 1 - 256 column show (256 subcarrier) amplitudes or phases.
-- 257 - 258 column show the location coordinates of the RPs or TPs.
+- loc: 1 - 2 column show the location coordinates of the RPs or TPs.

 ### Download dataset